Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 • significant increase in heart rate (about 160 beats);

-• the level of blood pressure decreases;
+• blood pressure levels decrease;

 • a feeling of fear of death develops;

-• the pulse is poorly felt;
+• the pulse is difficult to palpate;

 First aid before the ambulance arrives

-3. put your feet in hot water;
+3. place your feet in hot water;

-6. measure blood pressure;
+6. measure blood pressure levels;

 10. when the blood pressure level returns to normal, it is necessary to get rid of excess fluid in the lungs with the help of diuretics;